rethinkdb/rethinkdb-rs/4-admin/importing.md

     rethinkdb import -f crew.json --table discovery.crew -c hal:2001

-If the cluster requires authorization, you can specify the authorization key with the `-a` option.
+If the cluster requires authorization, you can prompt for the `admin` user account password with `-p`, or supply a `--password-file` to read the password from.
+(The password file is just a plain text file, with the password on the first and only line.)

-    rethinkdb import -f crew.json --table discovery.crew -c hal:2001 -a daisy
+    rethinkdb import -f crew.json --table discovery.crew -c hal:2001 -p

 A primary key other than `id` can be specified with `--pkey`: